Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 > Note: If a `hostPath` file or directory is created at runtime, it can only be used by the `root` user.
 `hostPath` volumes do not have resource limits.
+You can either run Alluxio containers with `root` or make sure the local paths exist and are accessible to the user `alluxio` with UID and GID 1000.
 You can find more details [here](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

 **Memory and SSD Storage in Multiple-Tiers, using PVC**